Professional Translation Services – Written documents

 The project manager checks that the client is satisfied with the result.
 If there are any problems, the text may be returned to a translator to check or change a phrase.
 There is often follow-up with the translators too – when a revision or editing has been performed, a version with tracked changes is returned to the translator so they can learn from it.

-Professional translation services can involve a range of tasks.
+Document translation services can involve a range of tasks.
 Many of these are defined by the international translation standard ISO17100 (you can read more about this here.)
 Here are some of the more common ones.

 The translator works from source to target language, taking care of: